Daniella San Martin-Feeney is one of our volunteer ambassadors and contributed to this guest blog as part of our winter activity blog series.

 I hadn’t realized that it was possible to cross-country ski in the dark.
 This meant it was a viable activity option for getting outside after work when the sun sets so early in winter.
 I loved how accessible it was, and was so pleased to discover lots of places right in the city with available ski tracks.

-One of my first practice sessions with a friend in the river valley found us Googling animal tracks and marveling at the spot where a large bird had swooped down, presumably to catch a meal, and left distinctive wing markings in the snow.
+One of my first practice sessions with a friend in the river valley found us Googling animal tracks and marvelling at the spot where a large bird had swooped down, presumably to catch a meal and left distinctive wing markings in the snow.

 Now, I am out cross-country skiing every chance I get.
 My technique needs improvement, I’m still scared of falling when I go downhill, I’m not fast enough to catch up to any other skier out there, and I’m out of breath constantly.
-But every now and then my stride falls into place, and for a few seconds, I glide along through the forest almost effortlessly and the feeling is magical.
+But now and then, my stride falls into place, and for a few seconds, I glide along through the forest almost effortlessly, and the feeling is magical.
 I’ll be chasing that feeling all winter long.

 Get started with cross-country skiing

-• Strathcona County has cross-country ski programs taught largely out of the Strathcona Wilderness Centre, and equipment rental incurs an additional fee.
+- Strathcona County offers cross-country ski programs primarily at the Strathcona Wilderness Centre, and equipment rental incurs an additional fee.